Ian Callinan (footballer): Professional career

 In 2014, Callinan became the inaugural captain of the Adelaide Crows reserves team, which was entering the SANFL that season, also taking an assistant development coaching role in the team, serving in the role until the end of 2015.
 He returned to Tasmania and played for Clarence in 2016.

 Personal life

 Before playing football professionally, Callinan earned his living as an Air Conditioning Installer.
 Callinan is married to Lauren (née James), daughter of former All-Australian Sandy Bay footballer Des James.
-The couple has two, sons Jack and Harry.
+The couple has three children, sons Jack and Harry and daughter Gracie.